evalstate/mcp-webcam/README.md

 Default port is `3333` (to avoid conflict if using with Inspector).

-Also need to test on Mac OS (my webcam is broken).

 ## Usage

 Start Claude Desktop, and connect to `http://localhost:3333`.
 You can then ask Claude to `get the latest picture from my webcam`, or `Claude, take a look at what I'm holding` or `what colour top am i wearing?`.
 You can "freeze" the current image and that will be returned to Claude rather than a live capture.